nekromant/atom-ownsync/README.md

 - [ ] Make tarball operation atomic
 - [ ] Make sure this stuff works on windows
 - [ ] Make sure this stuff works on mac
-- [ ] Check file modification dates to determine if tarballing is really needed
+- [X] Check file modification dates to determine if tarballing is really needed
 - [ ] Automatically backup/restore on start/exit
+- [ ] Add option to use git instead of tar as backend
 - [ ] ...
 - [ ] PROFIT!